sveneisenschmidt/yay/docs/demo.md

 ]
 ```

 And that's all for the demo.
+Yay!